Certified Association Executive

 WSAE has partnered with the Michigan Society of Association Executives (MSAE) to offer CAE prep courses that incorporate study guides, reading comprehension questions, flashcards and practice tests.
 With three different courses, there is an option to fit every level of preparedness.

 Ideal for individuals new to the CAE process, this 16-week course features weekly calls, personalized guidance through the application process, three rounds of domain exams, online and phone community, mentor search, a 200-question simulated exam and more.

 If you have participated in the ASAE Immersion Program or have started the CAE process, this accelerated version of the full course is for you.
 Condensed into a 12-week period, participants receive weekly group calls, organized reading lists, test taking tips and a 200-question simulated exam.

 This is the ideal program for CAE candidates who have taken a preparation course or are taking the CAE exam for a second time.
 The course will review and discuss key decisions tested in the exam.
 We recommend that attendees read the Professional Practices of Association Management and Association Law Handbook prior to attending CRAM.

-Find out more about these CAE prep courses here, or download the brochure.
+Find out more about these CAE prep courses here.